ergosumdre/AI-Agent-for-Chrysler-Crossfire/README.md

 5. Develop methods to evaluate the model’s performance.

 ## Deploying the AI Agent
-1. Identify a suitable platform for deploying the model as a chatbot.
+1. Identify a suitable platform for deploying the model as a chatable AI Agent.